-When I was in the supermarket earlier today, there were lots of gorgeous lola rossa lettuce and I was reminded of that salad from my childhood days.
-I was going to recreate it with some cherry tomatoes, albeit with a tastier dressing.
+I was in the supermarket earlier today, there were lots of gorgeous lola rossa lettuce and I was reminded of that salad from my childhood days.
+I was going to recreate it with some cherry tomatoes and with a tastier dressing too.
 In the end, I ditched the tomatoes (I’ll use them for some other dish) and served the salad in the simplest possible way — just lettuce and eggs.

 Mayo is still the base for the dressing but I added mustard, honey, lime juice, cayenne and black pepper to really perk it up.